neutronsss/Sains-Data-UNS/README.md

-# Sains-Data-UNS
+# Data-Science-UNS
-About all projects, assignments, and such things
+About all projects, assignments, and such things that I made in Data Science major UNS